SimoSultan/ca-text-adventure/software-development-plan.md

 - provide at least TWO test cases and the expected results for each test case An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

-- An outline of the testing procedure and cases should be included with the source code of the application and written in markdown.

 - include command like arguments with your app / script

-T1A2-16	Present your terminal application to the class.
-You must provide a walk-through of the logic of your application and how the application is used.
-The time limit for your presentation is 5 minutes.